kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-cases.md

 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 706, end: 707
 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 711, end: 712
 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 769, end: 770
-✖ The left hand side of the arrow is not destructible  - start: 816, end: 819 ✖ Property definition expected.
-Did you mean to use a ':'? - start: 849, end: 850 ✖ Property definition expected.
-Did you mean to use a ':'? - start: 894, end: 895 ✖ Property definition expected.
+✖ Property definition expected.
+Did you mean to use a ':'? - start: 849, end: 850
+✖ Property definition expected.
+Did you mean to use a ':'? - start: 894, end: 895
+✖ Property definition expected.
 Did you mean to use a ':'? - start: 1060, end: 1061